phw198/OutlookGoogleCalendarSync/guide/syncoptions.md

 * One-way: both newly created items will be not be synced _and_ previously synced will be removed.
 * Two-way: only newly created items will be not be synced to the target calendar.

-If greater control is needed around what should sync, [include or excluding Outlook categories](outlook#filtering) that are manually assigned to individual items may suit better.
+If greater control is needed around what should sync, include or excluding [Outlook categories](outlook#filtering) / [Google colours](google#filtering) that are manually assigned to individual items may suit better.

 **Availability:** Exclude calendar items marked as _Free_ or _Tentative_.
 Note that Tentative is only available when syncing from Outlook.
 **Privacy:** Exclude calendar items marked as _Private_.
 **All-Day:** Exclude all-day calendar items, or those spanning several days from midnight to midnight.
 Optionally, only exclude all-day items that are marked _Free_.
+**Subject that contains:** Exclude any items with subjects/titles that match this search string.
+Supports [regular expressions](https://www.regular-expressions.info).

 <p>&nbsp;</p>
 {% include navigation-buttons.html %}